husainbahadur/tryhackme-presecurity-notes/README.md

 - Analyse digital evidence to find answers related to the case
 - Document your findings and report on the case

-- **Malware Analyst**:A malware analyst's work involves analysing suspicious programs, discovering what they do and writing reports about their findings.
+- **Malware Analyst**: role is analysing suspicious programs, discovering what they do and writing reports about their findings.
 A malware analyst is sometimes called a reverse-engineer as their core task revolves around converting compiled programs from machine language to readable code, usually in a low-level language.
 This work requires the malware analyst to have a strong programming background, especially in low-level languages such as assembly language and C language.
 The ultimate goal is to learn about all the activities that a malicious program carries out, find out how to detect it and report it.

 **Responsibilities**:
 - Carry out static analysis of malicious programs, which entails reverse-engineering